Bosnia and Herzegovina Women's Premier League

-The winner of the play-off qualifies for a spot in the UEFA Women's Champions League.
+The winner of the play-off qualified for a spot in the UEFA Women's Champions League.

 The league draws little media attention in Bosnia and Herzegovina, while the funding is often inadequate and clubs lack infrastructure, in some cases even basic training facilities.

 History

 Until 2013 the league was divided into the NFSBiH league and the league of the Republic of Srpska.
 The best two teams of the NFSBiH league qualified for a play-off in which the champion of the Republika Srpska women's football championship joined.
 The venue for the play-off was decided beforehand and it was played as three-team group.

 Format

-The teams play a double round robin after which the two best-placed teams advance to 3 team play-off group with the best placed club from Republika Srpska.

-In 2014/15 eight teams play a triple round-robin for 21 matches in total.

-2020–21 Teams
+The eight teams play against three times, twice at home and one away - in a total of 21 rounds.
+The champion qualifies for the next season of UEFA Women's Champions League.
+The two worst placed teams are relegated to its respective second tier (Prva ženska liga FBiH or Prva ženska Liga RS).